 In State v.
 Arberry, the Wisconsin Supreme Court held that a defendant may not seek expunction after a sentence is imposed.
 Arberry essentially affirmed the Matasek case and explicitly clarified the language in Section 973.015.

-When Arberry was sentenced, none of the parties or the court mentioned expungement.
-After being sentenced, she filed a postconviction motion asking the circuit court to allow expunction upon successful completion of her sentence.
+During Arberry’s sentencing none of the parties mentioned expungement.
+After sentencing, Arberry asked that the court to allow expungement upon the successful completion of her sentence.
 The Court held that the statute explicitly bars that request.
 The plain language of the statute states “the court may order at the time of sentencing that the record be expunged upon successful completion of the sentence.”
-If the court does not order expungement at the time of sentencing, then the court can never go back and revisit it.
-Further, the Court determined that “sentencing” occurs when a sentence, fine, or probation is imposed.
-It does not continue to a sentence modification hearing is not a “sentencing.”
+Expungement must be ordered at sentencing.
+If not, the court cannot go back and revisit the decision.
+Concluding, the court took one important step further: Imposition of a sentence, fine, or imprisonment is “sentencing.”
+A sentence modification hearing is not a “sentencing.”
 Subsequent hearings are not a “sentencing.”

 Can the Legislature Change the Law?

 Yes!
 State Assembly Bill 331, which was first proposed back in May of 2017, is designed to remove the requirement that the sentencing court make a determination on expungement at the time of sentencing.
 Under the new law, an offender could petition the court for expunction after completing the sentence even if the court did not order expungement at the time of sentencing.
 Even if the court denies the petition, the offender can file a new petition in two years.
 Finally, and most importantly, the law would apply retroactively to all offenses.
-This means that expungement would now be available to countless individuals who were sentenced without having the opportunity for expungement.
+What does this mean?
+Expungement could become available to countless individuals previously denied the opportunity for expungement.